ouspg/ouspg-open/about/README.md

 # Impact

- * Practical research outcomes:
+ * Practical research results:
   * The security testing of the popular browsers have proactively improved the security of the software tens of millions of users use every day
-  * The early research prototypes revealed vulnerabilities in the products from hundreds of network equipment and software vendors
+  * The early research prototypes revealed vulnerabilities in the products from hundreds of network equipment and software vendors.
+  * The current research tools have revealed hundreds of vulnerabilities in popular WWW-browsers and their underlying technology.
+  *
  * Spin-offs:
   * Giving back to the taxpayers: spin-offs employed up to hundred security specialists in years 2012-2015 in Finland.
   * Proactive security: commercialized fuzzers have proactively improved the security of our critical infrastructure: telecommunication, healthcare, car industry, finance, and others